FAQs for potential investors (as of June 2018)

 Future investment opportunity for solar farm at CREACOMBE.

-We intend to reach agreement in principle with the developers of the Creacombe 7.3 MWproject (awaiting planning approval as of January 2018) on the basis for purchasing that site from them.
+We have reached agreement in principle with the developers of the Creacombe 7.3 MWproject on the basis for purchasing that site from them.
 The financial viability will depend on obtaining a sufficient purchase price for the electricity and keeping construction costs below recent levels, as it will be subsidy free.

 The capital is normally repayable during or at the end of the project, but may be withdrawn but not transferred at any time for normal shares.
 For those wanting to make a longer term commitment there is an option to have non-withdrawable but transferable shares which can be passed on to family without being subject to inheritance tax after two years.